NYC-Camp/website/README.txt

  * Appearance
  * Developing for Drupal

-ABOUT DRUPAL
+ABOUT DRUPAL -
 ------------

-Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
+Drupal is an open- source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
 For more information, see the Drupal website at http://drupal.org/, and join the Drupal community at http://drupal.org/community.